holtwick/twindy/README.md

 ## Breakpoints / Responsiveness

-Stylus already offers a flexible '@media' support, so it can also be placed within a class or mixin.
+Stylus already offers a flexible '@media' support, so it can also be placed within a class or mix in.
 The breakpoints are defined as variables.
 Example:

 ```stylus
 container()